 Types of Dog Nail clippers

-There are three main types of dog nail clippers that and you may or may not be familiar with all of them.
-They are the ‘guillotine’, ‘scissors’ and the ‘rotary sander’.
-The first two are pretty similar but the sander is completely different with perhaps a different approach to it as well.
-Here we’ll discuss the differences between them and the pros and cons to help you find which dog nail clippers are the best option for you, your dog and your budget.
+There are three main types of dog nail clippers: ‘guillotine’, ‘scissors’ and ‘rotary sander’.
+The sander being quite different to use compared to the other two.
+Here we’ll discuss the differences between them and the pros and cons to help you find which are the best dog nail clippers for you, your dog and your budget.

 Guillotine nail clippers have a round area to put the nail in and then a blade cuts from one side for a clean cut.
 Guillotine clippers are handy as they will always cut in a straight line making aiming easy.
 However, as that is also it’s downfall as guillotine dog nail clippers can become annoying when trying to cut the nail at an angle.
 Most guillotine clippers can have replaceable blades giving them a lot of mileage.
 Guillotine clippers are good for most nails but not versatile enough for larger dogs or curved nails such as dew claws as they lack the power required.